 #6 — Unnecessary details The plot is coming along.
 We're getting to an important moment—but wait!
 I forgot to mention something.
 Let me write it down because it's important.
 But now the reader is wondering why I stopped the story to describe something in the middle of the chapter.
 As a writer myself, I get … Continue reading Common writing mistakes #6

 Can you stop writing—take a break—for “too long”?

 On the first day of class, eighteen students sat in a circle, facing each other as awkward as can be.
 We didn't really look at each other, and most of us had no idea what we were doing there.
 Our teacher leaned forward and turned to look at each of us.
 She asked how long … Continue reading Can you stop writing—take a break—for “too long”?

 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
 I'll be writing notes or a blog down when I hear a great line to write down.
 My margins get filled with other people's words.
 They're diagonal and lopsided.
 I can't even remember where some come from. … Continue reading A writer habit

 Writing never stops and neither does editing.
 I’ve found that I almost enjoy editing a piece more than writing one.
-At the end of the day, I like to say: “Look how much this piece has grown!
+At the end of the day, I like to say, “Look how much this piece has grown!
 It has more character developments and details.
-It also flows more since I took out the first three … Continue reading A writer’s journey (part four) – editing like crazy
+It also flows more since I took out the first three … Continue reading A writer’s journey (part four) – editing all the time